How Do I Sell My Parents’ House?

 - Get the house clean and tidy: As the legal side of things progresses, make sure you keep the house neat and tidy and the house doesn’t fall into general disrepair.
 This can become an emotionally tasking job for you, especially if you must commute long distances just to maintain a house.
 However, keeping things in order will help you take the house to market much more efficiently and save you money.

-- Remove/donate personal items: Before you list to sell, make sure you remove all personal items of your parent’s (and possibly your own) from the house.
-This process may take you some time as you sift through the plethora of stuff.
-There might be a lot of things your family might want to hold on to for sentimental reasons.
-It would be a good idea to take three boxes and label them :
+- Remove/donate personal items: Before putting the house up for sale, take out all personal items of your parents (and maybe your own).
+This might take some time as you go through a bunch of stuff.
+Your family might want to keep some things for sentimental reasons.
+Use three boxes and label them:

-Ask your family and friends to help you with sifting through things.
-This way, they get to take what they want from the house.
-Do not pack everything up and take to your house only to create more work for yourself.
+Get your family and friends to assist you in going through things.
+This allows them to take what they want from the house.
+Don’t pack everything to your house, as it will only make more work for you.

-Hold a yard sale once you are done with this step.
+Have a yard sale after finishing this step.

-- Pay the bills: Bills will keep pouring in.
-As the new property owner, pay for the necessary bills, especially utilities.
-If there are additional services your parents were availing and you don’t intend to keep them running further, ensure there is no outstanding balance that can accrue interest.
-You may also want to contact banks and other financial institutions to let them know your parents have passed away.
-Any debts will be personally settled by you or by selling your parents’ properties.
+- Take care of the bills: After this step, you’ll still have bills to handle.
+As the new owner, make sure to pay the essential bills, like utilities.
+If there were extra services your parents used and you don’t want to continue them, check for any unpaid balances to avoid accruing interest.
+Also, contact banks and other financial institutions to inform them about your parents’ passing.
+Any debts will need to be settled either by you or by selling your parents’ properties.

-- Check the documents: Make sure you have these documents in one folder at all times:
+- Check the documents: Keep your documents in one folder at all times.

 - Wills